 Opioids prescriptions are a significant factor in the opioid epidemic that’s gripping the United States.
 If you or someone you know may have become addicted to opioid prescriptions, there is help available.
 To learn more about opioid addiction and how it can be effectively treated, speak to an addiction specialist at Ocean Breeze Recovery.
-Call 855-960-5341 or connecting with us online to learn more about your options and therapies that might be available to you.
+Call us or connect with us online to learn more about your options and therapies that might be available to you.
 Opioid addiction is notoriously difficult to overcome, but you don’t have to go through it on your own.

 CDC.
 (2017, August 30).
 Prescription Opioid Data.
 Retrieved from https://www.cdc.gov/drugoverdose/data/prescribing.html

 National Institute on Drug Abuse.
 (2018, January).
 Prescription opioid use is a risk factor for heroin use.
 Retrieved from https://www.drugabuse.gov/publications/research-reports/relationship-between-prescription-drug-heroin-abuse/prescription-opioid-use-risk-factor-heroin-use